 Preparing your Havanese for Winter Weather

 As you can see most Havanese can deal with the snow.
 Most Havanese don’t object to a winter walk, sledding with the kids or joining in on the snowball fight.
 There are some things you can do to maximize your Havanese dog’s comfort and ensure their safety while enjoying the winter months.

-- Puppy cut: Make sure the groomer gives your dog a longer puppy cut.A couple of months with a longer coat shouldn’t increase your grooming time that much.
+- Champlin Puppy cut: Make sure the groomer gives your dog a longer puppy cut.A couple of months with a longer coat shouldn’t increase your grooming time that much.
 Dog’s coats naturally provide insulation from both heat and cold.

 - can you buy prednisone over the counter in mexico Paw pads: Ask the groomer to not cut the hair too short between the pads.
 The hair should be long enough to provide a barrier between ice and snow.
 Those who live in the city may find that the cold concrete and salt can be pretty harsh on their pups paws and may want to consider using a natural paw wax.

 - Coat: Consider a coat.
 I know what some of you(guys)may be thinking, So I’ll just say this, imagine having to crawl on the cold sidewalk when it’s 10 degrees in the morning.
 You do not have to dress your dog up if that’s not your jam.
 Just have a coat on hand for those really cold days.

 - Keep track: When letting your dog out during really cold weather, be sure to supervise him.
 We just open our door, so it helps to put our stove timer on, just to be sure they are not out longer than they need to be.
 Our mornings can get pretty busy and it’s good to have a reminder in the midst of it.

 - Crack the car window: Dogs are not necessarily safer in a parked car because it is winter.
 If you must leave your dog unattended in the car, even for a short period of time, crack the window or open the sunroof.